What is Globus Pharyngeus?

 • Relaxing exercises like yoga can help.

 • You might find that the globus symptoms are sometimes associated with moments of stress.
-Look at the symptoms and see when they become worse and may be you could address it.
+Look at the symptoms and see when they become worse and may be you could address them.

-• A consultation with speech and language therapist is often helpful especially for children with throat clearing habits.
+• A consultation with a speech and language therapist is often helpful, especially for children with throat clearing habits.

 The most important thing to remember is that this condition is just an abnormal sensation of a lump in the throat rather than an actual growth or lump.